Dead No More: The Clone Conspiracy: Silk

-After Jonah and Marla leave for Marla's treatment, Mattie tells Cindy that she knows she is Silk and takes her to investigate the facility.
-Mattie tells her that she is suspicious of the whole experiment as some of the other resurrected characters have been showing slight behavioral glitches and takes her to a place called "Haven" where they find Hector back in his own body.
-Back at Cindy's home, Mr. Moon has hidden a package that Cindy wanted Albert to open and tells Rafferty and Lola to stay out of their business while receiving instructions from a mysterious woman.
-At "Haven," an alarm goes off and starts affecting all the resurrected clones.
-Hector starts becoming Spectro again and prepares to attack Cindy.
+After Jonah and Marla leave, Mattie takes Cindy to investigate the facility.
+Mattie is suspicious as some of the resurrected clones have been showing slight aberrations, and takes her to a place called "Haven" where they find Hector back in his own body.
+Back at Cindy's home, Mr. Moon tells Rafferty and Lola to stay out of their business while receiving instructions from a mysterious woman.
+At "Haven," a signal goes off that causes the clones to degrade.
+Hector becomes Spectro again and attacks Cindy.

-J. Jonah Jameson's broadcast causes the Carrion virus to start spreading worldwide.
-Mattie helps Silk deal with Hector, who reverts to his ghostly form after his clone body disintegrates.
-The three head up to the broadcast center where the Carrion virus quickly spreads due to Marla Jameson opening the doors.
-Spider-Man and Anna Maria Marconi arrive to stop the broadcast as Mattie reveals to J. Jonah Jameson her superpowers.
-Silk holds the door back to prevent more infected hosts coming in, and Mattie saves her from one of the carriers infecting her and passes out in the process.
-After Spider-Man sends out the Webware Emergency Signal, J. Jonah Jameson and Silk find Marla and Mattie reduced to dust.
+J. Jonah Jameson's broadcast causes the Carrion virus to spread worldwide.
+Hector reverts to his ghostly form after his clone body disintegrates.
+The three head to the broadcast center where the Carrion virus quickly spreads due to Marla Jameson opening the doors.
+Spider-Man and Anna Maria Marconi arrive to stop the broadcast as Mattie reveals her superpowers to Jameson.
+After Spider-Man stops the Carrion virus, Jameson and Silk find Marla and Mattie reduced to dust.